-Once a student has decided to pursue health science courses, they will then need to choose which health science career pathway most interests them.
+Once a student has decided to pursue health science courses, they will then need to choose which health science career pathways most interest them.

 This is necessary because each pathway has its own course requirements and ultimately leads students to different career options!